MarikoSakuragi/BHA-2022/week3/index.md

 <br/>
 ## 1. Folking GitHub repositories
 "Folking" means to clone a remote repository and save it in your page.<br/>
-By localizing, you can edit the codes and files of the original.<br/>
+By folking, you can edit the codes and files of the original.<br/>
 <br/>
 ・Access to the original repository<br/>
 This time, I have localized BHA's DIY magnetic stirrer.<br/>